orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

-# JavaScript Companion Classes
+# JavaScript companion classes

 ## Rationale

-Some components do not require any custom JavaScript code, for example components which combine other controls (such as a date components made of separate input fields or dropdown menus).
+Some Orbeon Forms components do not require any custom JavaScript code, for example components which simply combine other controls (such as a date components made of separate input fields or dropdown menus).
 In such cases, you implement all the logic with XForms.

-On the other hand some components are introduced to encapsulate functionality mainly implemented in JavaScript.
-Orbeon Forms provides an easy way to interface with the JavaScript side.
-Each JavaScript-based component must define a JavaScript class used to handle the component's lifecycle as well as hold custom data and functions.
-This class is called the component's *companion class*.
+On the other hand, some components encapsulate functionality mainly implemented in JavaScript.
+Orbeon Forms provides an easy way to interface with the JavaScript side: each JavaScript-based component must define a JavaScript class used to handle the component's lifecycle as well as hold custom data and functions.
+We call this class is called the component's *companion class*.
 One instance of this class is created by Orbeon Forms for each instance of relevant (visible) control.
 We call these instances *companion instances*.

 ## Directory layout

 You place your JavaScript files alongside your XBL file.
 See [Directory layout](bindings.md#directory-layout) for details.

 To include a companion JavaScript file, use the `<xbl:script>` element directly within the `<xbl:xbl>` element:

 ```xml
 <xbl:xbl